devrock20/Spotify/README.md

 <img src=https://github.com/devrock20/Spotify/blob/main/img/speechiness.png width="800px">

-* Observed that the `acoustic` feature increases over time every year, but users preferred songs having increase in `acoustic` factor with the increases in new Covid-19 cases.
+* Observed that the `acoustic` feature increases overtime every year, but users preferred songs having an increase in `acoustic` factor with the increases in new Covid-19 cases.

 <img src=https://github.com/devrock20/Spotify/blob/main/img/acousticness.png width="800px">

-* There isn't much of a difference between before and after Covid-19, however with the first Covid-19 case, we noticed that users started listening to the songs having more `liveness` feature.
+* For `liveness` feature, there isn't much of a difference between before and after Covid-19, however with the first Covid-19 case, we noticed that users started listening to the songs having more `liveness` value.

 <img src=https://github.com/devrock20/Spotify/blob/main/img/liveness.png width="800px">

-* With the rise and fall of Covid-19 cases, the `valance` song feature has no significant impact on listening preference of users.
+* With the rise and fall of Covid-19 cases, the `valance` song feature has no significant impact on the listening preference of users.

 <img src=https://github.com/devrock20/Spotify/blob/main/img/valence.png width="800px">